 \subsection{Data augmentation: learnable frequency augmentation}

 Given the input video $\mathbf{x^a}$, we apply two different data augmentation strategies to generate positive and negative samples, respectively.
-For positive ones, we employ six weakly spatial augmentation operations, \ie image rotations (0°, 90°, 180°, and 270°), horizontal and vertical flips.
+For positive ones, we employ six spatial augmentation operations, \ie image rotations (0°, 90°, 180°, and 270°), horizontal and vertical flips.
 They do not affect the interior rPPG signal of $\mathbf{x^a}$.
 Every time, we randomly select two operations to apply to $\mathbf{x^a}$ and obtain two positive samples $\mathbf{X^p}=\left \{\mathbf{x}^\mathbf{p}_1,\mathbf{x}^\mathbf{p}_2 \right\}$.
 They have the same rPPG signal frequency to that (${f^a}$) of $\mathbf{x^a}$.

 Next, we design a learnable frequency augmentation (LFA) module to generate multiple negative samples which contain rPPG signals with different frequencies to that of $\mathbf{x^a}$.
-Given the input of $\mathbf{x^a}$ and a frequency ratio $r_i$, it has a \emph{pyramid} structure (see Fig.~\ref{fig3}) to transform $\mathbf{x^a}$ to a new sample $\mathbf{x}^\mathbf{n}_i$ with its rPPG signal frequency becoming $r_i \times f^a$.
-In the structure, we first use one 3D Convolution (Conv) layer followed by two 3D Res-blocks (3D RB) to extract the feature for $\mathbf{x^a}$ and then down sample it with a factor of 2 and 4 to obtain the multi-scale features.
+Given the input of $\mathbf{x^a}$ and a frequency ratio $r_i$, it has a \emph{pyramid} structure (see Fig.~\ref{fig3}) to transform $\mathbf{x^a}$ to a new sample $\mathbf{x}^\mathbf{n}_i$ with its rPPG signal frequency becoming $r_i \times f^a$. $r_i$ is a scalar randomly sampled from a predefined range, which represents the target frequency ratio upon which LFA modulates the original signal frequency.
+In the \emph{pyramid} structure, we first use one 3D Convolution (Conv) layer followed by two 3D Res-blocks (3D RB) to extract the feature for $\mathbf{x^a}$ and then down-sample it with a factor of 2 and 4 to obtain the multi-scale features.
 These features reflect different levels of details for $\mathbf{x^a}$.
-We modulate the frequency of rPPG signal on each scale via the {frequency modulation block} (FMB, see below Sec.~\ref{sec3.2.1}).
+We modulate the frequency of rPPG signal on each scale via the frequency modulation block (FMB, see below Sec.~\ref{sec3.2.1}).
 The modulated features are upsampled and concatenated.
 We reconstruct the video clip from the concatenated feature via one 3D Conv ($1\times 1\times 1$).
 The reconstructed video clip is denoted by $\mathbf x^\mathbf{n}_i$ and is regarded as a negative sample to $\mathbf {x^a}$.